-- We all fall prey to all kinds of common fallacies, such as wishful thinking, the “no-true-Scotsman” fallacy, abductive reasoning, or counting the hits.
+- People fall prey to all kinds of common fallacies, such as wishful thinking, the “no-true-Scotsman” fallacy, abductive reasoning, or counting the hits.

 - Some people believe in homeopathy, magic, energy bracelets, or superstitions.
 They will knock wood to avoid that something bad happens, pay money for alternative medicine, or consult a fortune teller.